jeremiahlumontod/oauth2/README.md

 pre-requisite:
--java version 1.8 installed
+1) java version 1.8 installed
--maven 3.0.3 (tested on my machine)
+2) maven 3.0.3 (tested on my machine)
--internet connection since this will download maven dependency on the net -go to root of the project where pom.xml is located then execute: mvn jetty:run
+3) internet connection since this will download maven dependency on the net
+4) go to root of the project where pom.xml is located then execute: mvn jetty:run